schuchert/schuchert.github.io/_posts/2024-10-14-ModernThreadingIssues.md

 first set state to stop rendering Skia, loaded the design, and upon completion, begin using Skia again.

 ### Loading Icon Resources
-Another issue we encountered was indeterminate load ordering of resources.
 We had an issue with the order in which icons were loaded.
 It was possible to load a design into the system before the code to load the icons had started executing.
 When this happened, we'd have to re-load the design, or have several missing icons.

 Since the resources were needed by other parts of the system, we moved them into a so-called provider in React-Native.
 Then, any code that might cause a design to be loading always executed under that provider, that is, there was a